emmannweb/emmannweb/README.md

 **`Software developer / Wordpress developer / Content creator`**

 I'm an full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[emmannweb][youtube]" that has about 3000 subscribers.
+I publish that content on my YouTube channel "[@emmannweb][youtube]" that has about 3000 subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/emmannweb?sub_confirmation=1">